mpearce/UCIMerge/README.md

 Please contribute!
 If you discover an error, please submit an issue on github or send a fix.

 To contribute a new dataset:
 * create a new merge .do file in the /lib directory.
-The fh.do is a well documented template.
+The polity.do is a well documented template.
 * include the file in Master.do file
 * update the UCIMergeList.csv with the new country code entries.
 Sort the merge list by the Source and UCINumeric fields.